mrbrdo/datasource/README.md

 ### Associations

-The most noticable magic effect of using Datasource in Simple mode (Advanced mode has other benefits) is that associations will automatically be preloaded using a single query.
+The most noticable magic effect of using Datasource is that associations will automatically be preloaded using a single query.

 ```ruby
 class PostSerializer < ActiveModel::Serializer